gforsyth/learnlatex/README.md

 ##Learn LaTeX

 1. Open learnlatex.tex in your editor.
 There's a lot going on here, but it will (hopefully!) be pretty straightforward.
 2. Try to compile learnlatex.tex.
-If all goes well, you should have a pdf the corresponds to the code.
+If all goes well, you should have a pdf that corresponds to the code.
 3. Place the pdf and the editor side by side and go through the code and the resulting document line by line and you'll be able to see how a document is put together.

 You can try changing or adding elements as you go, if you like.
 If it doesn't compile, you can always undo your changes or just re-download the original and have another go.